michaelbrave/Homemade-CS-Degree/Creative-AI-DATA-Science-ETC-Track/AI-&-Machine-Learning/AI-ML.md

 Terms:
-Nerfs - seems to be the next big thing, see waymo's usage BERT - Transformer based NLP (Big in 2018) Transformers - compute and data hungry, GPT-3 and Co-Pilot based on this BLEU Scores - used by NLP researchers
+Nerfs - seems to be the next big thing, see waymo's usage, also good for turning 2D into 3D BERT - Transformer based NLP (Big in 2018) Transformers - compute and data hungry, GPT-3 and Co-Pilot based on this BLEU Scores - used by NLP researchers